-1. INTRODUCTION

-GENERAL INTRODUCTION
+1. INTRODUCTION GENERAL INTRODUCTION

-In end stage kidney disease (ESKD) patients, mortality due to cardiovascular disease (CVD) is 10 to 30 times higher than in the general population.
-For example, a 30-year-old dialysis patient has a similar
+In end stage kidney disease (ESKD) patients, mortality due to cardiovascular disease (CVD) is 10 to

-CVD mortality risk to that of an 80-year-old in the general population.
-This increased risk likely reflects the very high prevalence of CVD, increased prevalence and severity of diabetes, hypertension and left ventricular hypertrophy, and non-traditional risk chronic such volume factors as overload. hyperphosphatemia, anaemia, oxidant stress, and other aspects of the uremic milieu.
+30 times higher than in the general population.
+For example, a 30-year-old dialysis patient has a similar CVD mortality risk to that of an 80-year-old in the general population.
+This increased risk likely reflects the very high prevalence of CVD, increased prevalence and severity of diabetes, hypertension and left ventricular hypertrophy, and non-traditional risk factors such as chronic volume overload. hyperphosphatemia, anaemia, oxidant stress, and other aspects of the uremic milieu.
 In this chapter, we focus on epidemiology and management of traditional and non-traditional CVD risk factors, and on ischemic heart disease, heart failure, pericardial effusion, valvular disease, and arrhythmia.
 T. Daugridas peter.

-Chronic kidney disease (CKD) is a worldwide health affecting millions problem, of people Angelantonio et al., 2007).
-The magnitude of the problem is poorly described by the number of people that will initiate renal replacement therapy (haemodialysis, peritoneal dialysis transplantation), as the incidence of 1- 3 per 10,000 per year in the general population may seem small).
+Chronic kidney disease (CKD) is a worldwide health problem, affecting millions of people Angelantonio et al., 2007).
+The magnitude of the problem is poorly described by the number of people that will initiate renal replacement therapy (haemodialysis, peritoneal dialysis and renal transplantation), as the incidence of 1-3 per 10,000 per year in the general population may seem small).
 However, chronic dialysis treatment transplantation have an enormous impact on the life of individual patients and their families, and renal replacement therapy is very costly (Lysaght, 2002; Dor et al., 2007).
 The annual worldwide costs are estimated at 70 to 75 billion US dollars to maintain the renal replacement therapy of the roughly 1.1 million worldwide dialysis patients in 2001.
 In Ghana, renal replacement therapy (mainly haemodialysis and peritoneal dialysis) is available only in two of the teaching hospitals, and the estimated cost of dialysis is GHC 57,600per patient per annum.
-This amount is rather high for a country with a per capita income of \$1500 and a GDP of 6.3%.
-The first renal transplant in this country was performed at the end of 2008 by a combined team of Ghanaian and British surgeons.
+This amount is rather high for a country with a per capita income of